Fair-Squares/fs-docs/docs/learn/design.md

 _Table 4: Available Information and actions for each role in the Onboarding pallet._

-You can also see in Table 4 that the Onboarding pallet allows a servicer to reject an asset proposal for editing of destruction, depending on the case at hand.
+You can also see in _Table 4_ that the Onboarding pallet allows a servicer to reject an asset proposal for editing of destruction, depending on the case at hand.
 From the NFT pallet side, this means editing the NFT’s metadata, or burning the NFT.
-Some of the NFT pallet main functions are shown in Table 5.
+Some of the NFT pallet main functions are shown in _Table 5_.

 Creation & submission of a proposal is not free of charge for the Seller: a proposal fee, which represents 10% of the asset price (Configurable), is reserved at creation of the proposal, and slashed if the proposal is destroyed.
 If rejected for editing, only 10% of the reserved fees are slashed, and if accepted, remaining reserved fees are returned.